mori-b/aioconnectors/README.md

 It provides optional authentication and encryption, transfer of messages and files, persistence in case of connection loss.
 It is built on the client/server model but both peers can push messages.
 It is asynchronous, and provides the option to wait asynchronously for a response.
 A connector can be configured with a short json file.
 An embedded command line tool enables to easily run a connector and manage it with shell commands.
-A simple programmatic Python API is also exposed, with functionalities like starting/stopping a connector, sending a message, or receiving messages.
+A simple programmatic Python API is also exposed, with functionalities like starting/stopping a connector, sending a message, or receiving messages, and other management capabilities.
 To support other languages, the file standalone\_api.py only should be translated.

 ## HIGH LEVEL DESIGN